hanbeulYou/did-i-applied/PRIVACY_POLICY.md

-# Privacy Policy for "Did I Apply?"

-Effective Date: [Insert Date]

-## 1. Introduction

-"Did I Apply?" is a Chrome extension designed to help users track job applications by marking job postings they have applied to.
-This Privacy Policy explains how we collect, use, and protect your information.

-## 2. Information We Collect

-"Did I Apply?" does not collect, store, or share any personal or sensitive user data.
-The extension operates locally on your device and uses the Chrome Storage API to save and manage data related to your job applications.

-### Data Stored Locally:

-- **Job application data**: The extension saves details such as job titles, company names, and application status.
-This data is stored locally on your browser and is not transmitted to external servers.

-## 3. How We Use Your Information

-The locally stored data is used solely to provide the extension's functionality:

-- To mark and track job postings you have applied to.
-- To display relevant application information within the extension.

-We do not collect or transmit any user data to external servers or third-party services.

-## 4. Permissions

-To function as intended, the extension requests the following permissions:

-- **`storage`**: To save job application data locally on your browser.
-- **`activeTab`**: To detect job application pages and mark relevant postings.
-- **`scripting`**: To dynamically update job postings with application status.

-These permissions are strictly necessary for the core functionality of the extension.

-## 5. Third-Party Services

-This extension does not use or integrate with any third-party services.
-All functionality is handled locally within the user's browser.

-## 6. Data Security

-We prioritize your data security by:

-- Storing all data locally within Chrome's secure storage system.
-- Avoiding the transmission of any data over the internet.

-## 7. User Control

-You have full control over the data stored by the extension.
-You can clear your saved data at any time by:

-1. Navigating to your browser's "Extensions" settings.
-2. Selecting "Did I Apply?"
-3. Clicking "Clear Data" or uninstalling the extension.

-## 8. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Any changes will be reflected here with a new effective date.

-## 9. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:

-- **Email**: [hanbeul.you@gmail.com]

----

-**By using "Did I Apply?", you agree to this Privacy Policy.**
+# Privacy Policy

+**Last Updated**: November 12, 2024

+"Did I Apply?" extension (hereinafter referred to as "the Extension") is committed to protecting user data and ensuring transparency in how data is processed.
+Below is the detailed privacy policy for the Extension.

+## 1. Data Collection

+The Extension does not collect any personal information directly.
+However, the following data may be stored locally on your device:

+- Information about job applications:
+  - Company Name
+  - Position Name
+  - Logo URL
+  - Position ID

+This data is stored locally using Chrome's `chrome.storage.local` API and is not transmitted to external servers.

+## 2. Purpose of Data Usage

+The Extension aims to help users manage their job applications and avoid confusion by tracking which positions have already been applied for.
+The data is used for the following purposes:

+- Displaying job postings you have applied for
+- Providing a visual indicator of applied jobs on job listing pages

+## 3. Data Retention

+The stored data remains on your device until you manually clear the Extension data or uninstall the Extension.
+Users can delete the data through the Chrome settings menu.

+## 4. Data Sharing with Third Parties

+The Extension does not share user data with any third parties or external servers.

+## 5. Data Security

+- All data is securely stored using Chrome's `chrome.storage.local` API, ensuring it is only available locally on the user's device.
+- No data is transmitted to external servers or entities.

+## 6. User Rights

+- Users can view and delete stored data at any time.
+- To delete the data, go to Chrome settings and clear "Site Data" or "Extension Data."

+## 7. Contact Information

+For any inquiries regarding this privacy policy, please contact:

+- Email: hanbeul.you@gmail.com